studienkollegBank Account in Germany for Students: Complete Guide 2026

 The second semester deepens your knowledge and prepares you directly for the FSP:

-The FSP takes place at the end of the second semester (usually June/July or January/February).
+The FSP takes place at the end of the second semester (June/July or January/February).
 It consists of written exams in your course’s core subjects and may include oral exams.
 Your FSP grade is crucial — it essentially becomes your university entrance qualification grade and will be part of your university applications.

 If you fail the FSP, you can repeat it once.
 If you fail a second time, you cannot attend a Studienkolleg in Germany again.